Horizontal Herkimer Logo - Green "H" with "Herkimer Central School" to the right

 2026-27 Budget

-2026–27 proposed budget maintains programs and staff despite rising costs
+2026–27 budget maintains programs and staff despite rising costs

-Facing rising operational expenses, the Herkimer Central School District has put forward a 2026-27 budget proposal designed to safeguard essential programs and staff while minimizing the burden on local taxpayers.
+Facing rising operational expenses, the Herkimer Central School District put forward a 2026-27 budget designed to safeguard essential programs and staff while minimizing the burden on local taxpayers.

 The budget includes a tax levy increase of 1.98%.
 This figure is below the state-calculated tax levy limit for Herkimer of 6.35%.
 The district has a history of fiscal restraint, remaining under the levy limit for 15 of the 16 years since the limit’s introduction in 2012-13.